 - banking and other financial information

-- living will, power of attorney, medical power of attorney, last will and testament
+- a living will, power of attorney, medical power of attorney, last will and testament

-For information that resides online, create a “bookmark” on your computer for easy access.
+For information that resides online, create a “bookmark” on a computer for easy access.
 Consider installing a password manager to safely store usernames and passwords.

-Only about 26 percent of Americans currently have a living will.
 Jill Johnson-Young knows all about the importance of legal documents.
-She was caregiver to her first wife, who had breast cancer and pulmonary fibrosis, and then her second wife, who had Lewy body dementia.
+She was a caregiver to her first wife, who had breast cancer and pulmonary fibrosis, and then her second wife, who had Lewy body dementia.

 “They need all their advance directives and legal documents in order as soon as possible because things can change very quickly,” she told Healthline.
 “It’s a terrible thing to be making decisions as a group, especially in blended families.”

-You can help prevent a life-threatening emergency by creating a medication log or spreadsheet.
+As a caregiver, you can help prevent a life-threatening emergency by creating a medication log or spreadsheet for the person you’re caring for.
 It will also make your own life a bit easier.